 - Dragging LMB on an object will move it.
-To confirm this (and other) transform, a LMB is necessary by default.
+To confirm this (and other) transform, an LMB is necessary by default.
 When this option is activated, the release of LMB acts as confirmation of the transform.

 Sculpt Overlay Color¶

 This color button allows the user to define a color to be used in the inner part of the brushes circle when in sculpt mode, and it is placed as an overlay to the brush, representing the focal point of the brush influence.
-The overlay color is visible only when the overlay visibility is selected (clicking at the eye to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at thein the Tool shelf.
+The overlay color is visible only when the overlay visibility is selected (clicking at the eye to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at thein the Tool Shelf.

-The Duplicate Data check-boxes define what data is copied with a duplicated Object and what data remains linked.
+The Duplicate Data checkboxes define what data is copied with a duplicated Object and what data remains linked.
 Any boxes that are checked will have their data copied along with the duplication of the Object.
 Any boxes that are not checked will instead have their data linked from the source Object that was duplicated.

 For example, if you have Mesh checked, then a full copy of the mesh data is created with the new Object, and each mesh will behave independently of the duplicate.
 If you leave the mesh box unchecked then when you change the mesh of one object, the change will be mirrored in the duplicate Object.

-The same rules apply to each of the check-boxes in the ‘Duplicate Data’ list.
+The same rules apply to each of the checkboxes in the ‘Duplicate Data’ list.